vlizBE/dcafs/README.md

 * Make sure you have _at least_ java11 installed.
 If not, [download and install java 17](https://adoptium.net/)
 * Either download the most recent (pre)release [here](https://github.com/vlizBE/dcafs/releases)
   * Unpack to the working folder
-* Or clone the repo and compile it in an IDE
+* Or clone the repo
+  * Compile it in an IDE or install [maven](https://maven.apache.org/download.cgi) and run 'mvn install' in the repo root.
   * copy the resulting dcafs*.jar and lib folder to a working dir

 ## Running it